 Are public computers still available?

-Yes, public computers are available to use at any of our reopened libraries.
+Yes, public computers are available to use at any of our reopened libraries (except Canning Bridge).
 Due to social distancing measures, we have fewer terminals available at this time.
 To help ensure access to public computers is shared equally amongst the community, we are currently limiting session times to 60 minutes with a total of 3 hours per day.

-When will programs like Storytime and technology training start again?
+Have programs like Storytime and technology training started again?

-Some of our regular programs for children and adults resumed from Monday 20th July.
+Many of our regular programs for children and adults have resumed in our libraries.

 What other library resources are available if I don't want to visit a library?